Learning Center

 THE INTERNATIONAL SUNDANCE

 Sacred Ground Intl is host and home of the International Sundance that is sponsored and made possible by the World Council of Elders.
 The first Sundance was held at Sacred Ground high on a plateau beneath the mountain in 2007.
-It now returns to Sacred Ground in 2012.
 For further information and reservations please contact: worldcouncilofelders@gmail.com

 » Back to Top «